Sri11706502/Peer-Graded-Assignment-Week-3-Getting-and-Cleaning-Data-Coursera/README.md

 ## Code book

-Code book is available to be viewed giving the description of the vafiables used and various steps followed.
+Code book is available to be viewed giving the description of the variables used and various steps followed.
 It has been saved as 'Code Book markdown.md'

+# R code

+The R code has been implemented in R studio and the syntax of the code is saved in 'run_analysis.R'.